Welcome High School Students and Parents!

 - Students must be at least 16 to 18 years old at the start of the program.

-The application will open on January 2, 2024.
-Applications will close March 1, 2024.
+The application will open on the first Monday of January.
+Applications will close on first Monday of March.

 Individuals accepted to the program will be required to complete a registration form and submit a non-refundable $25.00 fee to reserve their spot in in the program.